elliottrt/clack/README.md

 clear - clears the screen, only works if ansi escape codes are supported

 def - defines a function, in the format 'def <name>(<args>) <body expression>'
+      functions with the same <name> must have different argument counts

 deflist - lists all defined functions along with their body or 'system function'
 		  for functions defined in the code